mdn/content/files/en-us/web/api/sharedstorage/set/index.md

 - `options` {{optional_inline}}
   - : An options object containing the following properties:
     - `ignoreIfPresent`
       - : A boolean value.
-The value `true` causes the set operation to abort if a key/value pair with the specified `key` already exists.
+The value `true` causes the set operation to abort if a key-value pair with the specified `key` already exists.
 The default value `false` causes the set operation to overwrite the previous value.

 ### Return value